Kotyesz/ColorPasser/README.md

  Install the ColorPicker on a mobile device and the reciver on a jvm supported platform.
 Use the sliders on the mobile app to select a color, color will be represented on the "Change!" button.
 Set the servers ip in the "Host ip" field and press the "Change!" button.

 ## What I learned:
- -Basic data transfer with http.
+ >Basic data transfer with http.

- -Flutter basics.
+ >Flutter basics.